 As was the case for $p=1$, lemma \ref{thmnumnonzeroevals} implies the number of primitive periodic orbits when $p\neq 1$ remains independent of $r$.
-So we write $\PO_{p}(n)$ for $\PO_V(n)$ henceforward.
+So we write $\PO_{p}(n)$ for $\PO_V(n)$ henceforth.

 We now seek to determine the eigenvalues of $\A_p$.
-We will write $\A_p$ in a form that allows us to apply results for eigenvalues of a generalized permutation matrix, which has exactly one non-zero entry in each row and column.
+We will write $\A_p$ in a form that allows us to apply results for eigenvalues of a generalized permutation matrix, a matrix with exactly one non-zero entry in each row and column.
 These matrices factor as a product of a diagonal matrix and a permutation matrix \cite{GM15}.
 Let $\pi$ be the permutation associated to a generalized permutation matrix and let $(i_1\ i_2\ \dots\ i_c)$ be a $c$-cycle of $\pi$ for $1 \leq c \leq p$.
 Let the nonzero entries of the generalized permutation matrix in the columns $i_1, i_2, \dots, i_c$ be denoted $a_{i_1}, a_{i_2}, \dots, a_{i_c}$.
-Then a factor of the characteristic polynomial of the generalized permutation matrix is given, in \cite{GM15}, by
+Then a factor of the characteristic polynomial of the generalized permutation matrix is \cite{GM15},

 Let $\S$ be the $p\times p$ permutation matrix